No, Your Knee Pain Is Not in Your Head

 Many clinicians consider hip and knee replacement surgery one of the most successful medical procedures ever created to decrease the discomfort experienced by patients with joint pain.
-But Karl Koenig, M.D., Medical Director of UT Health Austin’s Musculoskeletal Institute and an Orthopedic Surgeon who specialized in hip and knee replacement surgery (including the complex surgical procedures required to correct a misaligned or infected existing artificial joint), disagrees.
-For him, joint replacement is not “one of” medicine’s most successful procedures; it is the most successful.
+But Karl Koenig, MD, an orthopedic surgeon who specializes in hip and knee replacement surgery (including the complex surgical procedures required to correct a misaligned or infected existing artificial joint) and serves as the Executive Director of UT Health Austin’s Musculoskeletal Institute, disagrees.
+For Dr. Koenig, joint replacement is not “one of” medicine’s most successful procedures; it is the most successful.

-“To me,” he says through the friendly smile that is a nearly constant part of his expression, “there’s just no question.
+“To me,” says Dr. Koenig, “there’s just no question.
 When it is the right patient in the right situation at the right time, joint replacement surgery is the best thing you can do to improve someone’s quality of life.
 And for me, as a surgeon, nothing feels better than watching a patient comfortably walk away after their last visit.
-I get a lot of hugs.
+I get a lot of hugs.”

-“But before I came to UT Health Austin,” he continues, “I also struggled with that larger population of patients who can spend years suffering, waiting for their condition to advance to the point that joint replacement becomes the right option.
-That’s why we made our Musculoskeletal Institute’s care teams interdisciplinary.
-We brought all the right people, with the right skills, together, in one place, specifically so we could take care of each patient as a whole person.
-Using that approach, we now offer services that range from exercises to strengthen muscles to better support weakened joints, all the way up to, and including surgery, when it’s appropriate.”
+“But before I came to UT Health Austin,” continues Dr. Koenig, “I also struggled with that larger population of patients who can spend years suffering, waiting for their condition to advance to the point that joint replacement becomes the right option.
+That’s why we made our Musculoskeletal Institute’s care team multidisciplinary.
+We brought all the right people with the right skills, together, in one place specifically so we could take care of each patient as a whole person.
+Using that approach, we now offer services that range from exercises that strengthen muscles to better support weakened joints, all the way up to and including surgery when it’s appropriate.”

-The most common causes of joint pain that is not associated with a physical injury, particularly in the hip or knee, is one of two types of arthritis: inflammatory, or osteoarthritis.
+The most common causes of joint pain not associated with a physical injury, particularly in the hip or knee, is one of two types of arthritis: inflammatory or osteoarthritis.
 Inflammatory arthritis, such as rheumatoid or psoriatic arthritis, involves some process in which a person’s own immune system attacks the joint, causing inflammation and ultimately destroying the cartilage that cushions moving bones.
-Osteoarthritis results from wear and tear over time, and is often exacerbated by increased body weight which, from a biomechanical perspective, exerts four times the pressure on a joint for each pound carried above the waist.
-So for every 20 pounds of excess weight, a knee or hip supports the equivalent of 80 pounds during every step a person takes.
+Osteoarthritis results from wear and tear over time and is often exacerbated by increased body weight, which from a biomechanical perspective, exerts four times the pressure on a joint for each pound carried above the waist.
+So for every 20 pounds of excess weight, a knee or hip supports the equivalent of 80 pounds during each step a person takes.

-“So even if we don’t understand exactly why, there seems to be a relationship between damp cold and joint pain,” Dr. Koenig concludes.
-“But there’s also a relationship we do understand; and it’s one we can all do something about.
-Cooler weather, more rain, even snow when it happens, overcast skies, less sunshine to brighten your mood—all these seasonal changes can make getting up and getting outside less attractive.
-Maybe you skip your morning walk, or instead of walking up to the coffee shop, you drive.
-You just feel less motivated to get moving when it’s cold, and that means you don’t move your joints, which can aggravate your pain since gentle, regular exercise is the best way to keep a joint loose and smooth.
-It’s like if you’ve ever visited a classic car show.
+“So even if we don’t understand exactly why, there seems to be a relationship between damp cold and joint pain,” concludes Dr. Koenig.
+“But there’s also a relationship we do understand, and it’s one we can all do something about.
+Cooler weather, more rain, overcast skies, less sunshine to brighten your mood, and even snow when it occurs—all these seasonal changes can make getting up and getting outside less attractive.
+Maybe you skip your morning walk or instead of walking up to the coffee shop, you drive.
+You just feel less motivated to get moving when it’s cold and that means you don’t move your joints, which can aggravate your pain since gentle, regular exercise is the best way to keep a joint loose and smooth.
+It’s similar to visiting a classic car show.
 Classic car owners will tell you that the worst thing in the world for the life of a car is to let it sit in the garage.
-To keep a car in top shape you have to drive it.
+To keep a car in top shape, you have to drive it.
 To keep your joints strong, you have to move—even if, actually, especially when, it gets cold.”